 Roll out the dough into a 12-inch round on a lightly floured surface.
 Ease into a 9-inch pie plate, fold the overhanging dough under itself and crimp the edge with your fingers.
 Chill at least 30 minutes.

-Meanwhile, make the filling: Position a rack in the lower third of the oven; preheat to 425 degrees F. Spread the pecans on a baking sheet and toast until darkened, 10 to 12 minutes.
+Meanwhile, make the filling: Position a rack in the lower third of the oven; preheat to 425 degrees F. Spread the pecans on a baking sheet and toast until darkened, about 8 minutes.
 Transfer to a plate and return the empty baking sheet to the lower oven rack.
 Melt the butter in a small skillet over medium heat and cook, stirring with a rubber spatula, until brown flecks appear, about 8 minutes; let cool slightly.
 Whisk the browned butter, eggs, brown sugar, molasses, bourbon and salt in a bowl.
 Scatter the toasted pecans in the prepared crust; pour in the brown sugar mixture.

 Put the pie directly on the hot baking sheet in the oven and reduce the temperature to 325 degrees F. Bake until the crust is golden brown and the filling is set, 45 to 55 minutes.
 (Cover the edge with foil if it is browning too quickly.)
 Transfer to a rack and let cool at least 1 hour before serving.

 Photograph by Johnny Miller

 This recipe has been updated and may differ from what was originally published or broadcast.